 40 victims in Singapore duped in PayPal scam

-SINGAPORE: More than 40 people have been duped in a scam involving online payments system PayPal since January 2017, the Singapore Police Force (SPF) said on Tuesday (Jun 13).
+SINGAPORE: More than 40 people have been duped in a scam involving online payments system PayPal, the Singapore Police Force (SPF) said on Tuesday (Jun 13).

+Since January, police said victims of this scam have lost at least S$43,000.

 The victims had posted items for sale online, and were contacted by scammers posing as interested buyers, the police said.
 The scammers would then send fake emails purportedly from PayPal or reputable banks – designed to deceive the victims into believing they had been paid.